 Health Conditions Related to Genetic Changes

 Deletions of the HBA1 and/or HBA2 genes are the most common cause of alpha thalassemia.
-Rarely, mutations in or near these genes can also be responsible for the disease.
-The signs and symptoms of alpha thalassemia tend to be more severe when the disease results from mutations in the alpha-globin genes than when it is caused by deletions of these genes.
+Less commonly, variants (also called mutations) in or near these genes cause the condition.
+The signs and symptoms of alpha thalassemia tend to be more severe when the disease results from variants in the alpha-globin genes than when it is caused by deletions of these genes.

 People have two copies of the HBA1 gene and two copies of the HBA2 gene in each cell.
 Each copy is called an allele.
 For each gene, one allele is inherited from a person's father, and the other is inherited from a person's mother.
 As a result, there are four alleles that produce alpha-globin.
 The different types of alpha thalassemia result from the loss of some or all of these alleles.

-In Hb Bart syndrome and HbH disease, a shortage of alpha-globin prevents cells from making normal hemoglobin.
+In Hb Bart syndrome and HbH disease, a shortage of alpha-globin hinders the production of normal hemoglobin.
 Instead, cells produce abnormal forms of hemoglobin called hemoglobin Bart (Hb Bart) or hemoglobin H (HbH).
 These abnormal hemoglobin molecules cannot effectively carry oxygen to the body's tissues.
 The substitution of Hb Bart or HbH for normal hemoglobin causes anemia and the other serious health problems associated with alpha thalassemia.

 A condition called alpha-thalassemia-intellectual disability syndrome, chromosome 16-related (ATR-16) results from a large deletion of genetic material from the short (p) arm of chromosome 16.
 The signs and symptoms of this condition result from the loss of many genes, including HBA1 and HBA2.